Statistical properties of matrix decomposition factor analysis: Asymptotic properties of matrix decomposition factor analysis

 From this theorem, the MDFA estimator converges to the true parameter, similar to other consistent estimators in factor analysis; thus, the MDFA estimator is appropriate for factor analysis.
 This theorem explains why matrix decomposition factor analysis provides results similar to those of other consistent estimators in factor analysis.

 Under Anderson and Rubin's sufficient condition, a stronger consistency result can be achieved when combined with Theorem~1 of \cite{Kano:1983}.
-More precisely, under Anderson and Rubin's sufficient condition, the factor decomposition $\Sigma_\ast = \Lambda_\ast\Lambda_\ast^{T} + \Psi^2$ is unique, leading to the following result:
+More precisely, under Anderson and Rubin's sufficient condition, the factor decomposition $\Sigma_\ast = \Lambda_\ast\Lambda_\ast^{\T} + \Psi^2$ is unique, leading to the following result:

 Moreover, even if the factor model (\ref{eq:factor-model}) is incorrect, the MDFA estimator remains consistent as a minimum contrast estimator.
-This means that the MDFA estimator converges to a solution that minimizes the population-level loss $\mathcal{L}$.
+That is, the MDFA estimator converges to a solution that minimizes the population-level loss $\mathcal{L}$.